Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Dr. Daniel Frings has authored over 37 publications, including journal articles, book chapters, a popular press psychology book, and a concise overview of social psychology aimed at students.
-His research focuses on social identity processes, with a focus on addiction.
-He has also published widely in the field of psychophysiology and is an Associate Editor of the Journal of Applied Social Psychology (Wiley).
+Professor of Social Psychology at London South Bank University.
+He is a widely published and cited author, with work including academic journal articles, various book chapters, a popular press psychology book, and a concise overview of social psychology aimed at students.
+His research focuses primarily on social identity processes, with a special interest in addiction.
+He also has research interests in the fields of mental health and psychophysiology and consults on the design and evaluation of digital mental health products.
+He is currently Chair of London South Bank University Ethics Panel, directs an MSc in Addictive Psychology and Counselling and is an Associate Editor of the Journal of Applied Social Psychology (Wiley).

 Associate Professor, London South Bank University, UK